benjamin-lawson/SatisfactoryClient/README.md

 );

-// You can also provide the full connection string of the server API var client = new SatisfactoryClient(
+// You can also provide the full connection string of the server API
+// NOTE: The UDP endpoint currently does not work with this constructor! var client = new SatisfactoryClient(
 	"https://127.0.0.1:7777/api/v1",
 	authToken: "API_KEY", // Can pass the API bearer token in from instatiation rather than performing a login